energymon/energymon/raplcap-msr/README.md

 # RAPLCap MSR Energy Monitor

 This implementation of the `energymon` interface wraps the [raplcap-msr](https://github.com/powercap/raplcap) library.
-This provides broader support for Intel processors than the [energymon-msr](../msr) implementation, including automatic RAPL instance (e.g., socket) discovery.
+It provides broader Intel CPU support than the [energymon-msr](../msr) implementation, automatic RAPL instance (e.g., socket) discovery, and zone types other than `PLATFORM`.

 ## Prerequisites

-First, you must be using a system that supports Intel MSRs.
+First, you must be using a system that supports Intel RAPL MSRs.

 Install [raplcap-msr](https://github.com/powercap/raplcap), including development header files.